What is a sensitive period in Montessori?

-Also, while children can be messy and unruly at times, this does not mean they don’t crave order in their learning and play environments.
-You may have noticed your child being upset when a play item is not placed where it is usually kept.
+Also, while children can be messy and unruly at times, this does not mean they don't crave order in their learning and play environments.
+You may have noticed your child is upset when a play item is not placed where it is usually kept.

 The best thing you can do to aid your child in through phase of their development is to provide solid routines, consistent caregivers, and an orderly environment.
 (Not “neatness” by our standards, but simply an environment that makes sense to them.)

 This is also a great way to side-step meltdowns!
 As I'm sure you know, a disruption in a child's normal routine can send them spiraling out of control.
 These “tantrums” are easily prevented by giving your child the predictability they need.